-I’ve been to Dublin twice now, but still would love to go back to explore more as I still didn’t have enough time here!
-Dublin in a day is definitely doable, but why would you cut yourself short and not spend some more time in this amazing city?
+I’ve been to Dublin a few times now, but still would love to go back to explore more as I still didn’t have enough time here!
+On terms of what to do in Dublin in a day, you can definitely pack it full of activities, but why would you cut yourself short and not spend some more time in this amazing city?

 What we'll cover in this article

-Morning in Dublin
+Breakfast in Dublin

 1 Trinity St, Dublin 2, Ireland